 The geochemical modeling results using the site-calibrated SCM are shown on Figure 5.3-2, as well as with the least-squares-fitted Freundlich isotherm.
+The PHREEQC input file for this model run is included in Attachment 1.
 The fit to the geochemical results yielded the following Freundlich parameters: